henriquecastror/henriquecastror_md/content/post/2021-04-30 open code com/index.md

 ---

-Hey, check it out my new project about open code.
+Hey, check out my new project about open code.

-We launched an website where everyone can share their own codes.
-It is all open and free.
+We launched a website where everyone can share their own codes.
+It is all open, accessible, and free.

 Check the website [here](https://opencodecom.net/).

-I am very happy to launch this project.
+I am thrilled to launch this project.
+If you like the type of codes I used to share here, please stay tuned.

 I hope it helps you!